 Hemangiomas are benign tumors that form when blood vessels grow excessively.

-They can appear as red “strawberry marks” on the skin or they can develop inside the body.
+They can appear as discolored marks on the skin or develop inside the body.
 They are often present at birth and disappear during childhood.

 Hemangiomas do not usually need treatment, but laser surgery and other options are available if they do not go away.

 Lipomas are a form of soft tissue tumor and consist of fat cells.
-They can appear at any age but often affect people from 40–60 years old, according to the American Academy of Orthopaedic Surgeons (AAOS).
+They can appear at any age but often affect people from 40–60 years old and are unlikely to become cancerous.

 Most lipomas are small, painless, rubbery, soft to the touch, and movable.
 They often appear on the back, shoulders, arms, buttocks, and the tops of the legs.